 Growing your own greens at home is very rewarding, but it can also be demanding.
 For one, you need enough space to cultivate crops.
 That could be in a shed, a greenhouse, or, if you’ve not got the space at home – in an allotment.

 If you’re keen on honing your gardening skills but don’t have the plot to do so, you’re not alone.
-But our allotment ideas and tips have got you covered!
+Our allotment ideas and tips have got you covered!

 1. Start with your plot layout

 Think of what type of soil you have, which plants will grow well, and how the sun hits your plot.
 Are there any useful existing structures and access to water?
 Additionally, invest in good-quality gardening tools to make your gardening tasks more efficient.

 If you’re a beginner, opting for raised beds or planters is a wise choice.
 They are cost-effective and provide better control over soil quality and drainage.
 Raised beds also allow you to create well-defined pathways.
 They enhance the aesthetics of your allotment while making maintenance and harvesting easier.

 3. Install a watering system

 Consider installing a water tank for a reliable and permanent irrigation solution.
 This ensures a steady supply of water for your plants, particularly during dry spells.